shouro/k8s-gluu-server/README.md

 $ minikube start
 ```

-This command will start a single kubernetis node.
+This command will start a single kubernetes node.

 ### Clone gluu kubernetes project